MakeSchool-Tutorials/Node-Reddit-Clone/P03-Testing-Posts/content.md

 # Installing Mocha and Chai & Hello World Test

-Mocha.js is a test framework for Node.js, and Chai.js is a helper library that makes tests run and look cleaner. `chai-http` makes it easy for us to make test http requests to our server.
+Mocha.js is a test framework for Node.js, and Chai.js is an assertion library that does the work of determining whether a test passes or fails. `chai-http` makes it easy for us to make test http requests to our server.
 Let's add them to our project and run our first test.

 We're going to add these to our `devDependencies` in our `package.json` file because we don't need the testing libraries in production.